ipstack-dev/lorawan/README.md

+# Attaching the gateway to a LoRaWAN backend

-# Attaching the gateway to a LoRaWAN backend (network server, join server and application server)
+In order to run the gateway we have to attach it to a LoRaWAN backend platform including a network server, a join server and an application server.

-As an example of using this virtual gateway we are going to attach it to TTN (The Things Networks) platform.
+As an example of backend platform we are going to use the TTN (The Things Networks).

 The first step is to create and configure a gateway profile on the TTN platform.
 For this purpose we have to log-in to TTN.
 If you don't have a account in TTN you have to create it ("Sign Up").